KUIK: History

 KUIK first went on the air in 1954 from a transmitter site on Oregon Route 219 just south of downtown Hillsboro, and offices and studios on the second floor of a building on SE 2nd St., just south of the Washington County Courthouse.
 It changed ownership percentages several times until purchased by Don McCoun, who moved the studios and offices to the same location as the original transmitter site.
 Later, the station moved to its current facility in the Hillsboro Airport terminal, with the transmitter located east of the city when it added nighttime operation.
 Don McCoun purchased the station in 1978, and operated it until selling it in 2005 to Spencer Rubin.
 McCoun stayed on as a show host, and resumed ownership of KUIK in 2012.

 On March 22, 2018, KUIK announced that it would leave the air on March 31, with new ownership taking over the station the following day.
 The new owners intended to relaunch the station with a new format in May 2018.
-However, for unknown reasons the station was not relaunched in May of 2018.
+However, for unknown reasons the station was not relaunched in May 2018.
 The transfer of license from Dolphin Radio LLC to Flying Ant, LLC was consummated on December 14, 2018.
 Flying Ant is owned by politician Jefferson Smith.

+On April 7, 2022, KUIK turned off the transmitter, and took down their towers.